IMPACT STARTS NOW

 "Everything that happened in your life that's good, started with a struggle.
 Covid was just getting me prepared for this moment.
 I'm thankful for it because I know the growth that will come from this."

 And just as our island was beginning to recover, their world is turned upside down again as Lahaina is in ashes.
-Now it is an entire community is in crisis.
+Now it’s an entire community in crisis.

 Uncle Bully's Surf Skool is a film about the power of one person to shape a more hopeful future for the next generation, and our community.
 The film grants you "surf-side access" to Uncle Bully’s unique approach, on the water and reaching young minds with his power of being present.
 A vast array of cameras and microphones - dispersed across the surf break - literally takes you inside the action as these surf sessions turn into life lessons.
 Witness an "in-the-waves" intimacy between child and mentor not before experienced.
 Little faces, once fearful and isolated, wash-over with joy and liberation, and that new glow of confidence - as surfers and as humans.